goldloti2/simple-discord-bot/Update.md

     - check if user is in voice channel *(done)*
     - check if there is an active MusicPlayer for the guild *(done)*
   - cog_unload will call MusicPlayer.terminate()

+2022/10/25 music-dev branch - 2

+- search song info for respond is done
+- class MusicPlayer
+  - coroutine new_play - add new song to queue
+    - search yt to response with song info *(done)*
+  - coroutine search_yt - search song info
+    - search song info and put into download queue *(done)*